twi-dev/twi/contributing.md

 Following document is the set of out contributing guidelines.
 It also includes all the Twilight's Library (aka "Twi") documentation.
-Feel free to report a bugs, purpose the new features or open pull requests.
+Feel free to report bugs, purpose the new features or open pull requests.

 ## Table of content